konstantin-ogulchansky/pfe/src/pfe/README.md

   author collaborated on.

 Each edge in the produced graph has the following attributes:
-* `publications`, which represents the total number of publications that the corresponding authors collaborated on;
+* `collaborations`, which represents the total number of publications that the corresponding authors collaborated on;
 * `weight`, which represents the "closeness" of the collaboration of two authors.